The 16 teams are divided into four groups in the Preliminary Round.

 - The Qualification Round consists of two groups (E=A+D and F=B+C) with six teams each, playing a single round robin.
 The teams carry the points from the Preliminary Round with the teams that they played and advance with.
 Teams, which have played in the Preliminary Round, do not meet again in the Qualification Round.

-- The Quarterfinals will be played cross-over.
-The first-place team in each Qualification Round group plays the fourth-place team from the other group, while the second-place team plays the third-place team from the other Qualification Round group.
-1E-4F, 2E-3F, 1F-4E, 2F-3E.
+- NEW!
+In the Quarterfinals, the first-place team in each Qualification Round group plays the fourth-place team from the same group, while the second-place team plays the third-place team in the same Qualification Round group.
+1E-4E, 2E-3E, 1F-4F, 2F-3F.
 The winning teams advance to the semi-finals.

 - The winning teams of the semi-final games advance to the gold medal game while the semi-final losing teams play for Bronze.

-- The teams promoted to the 2010 World Championship will be the the Division I winners.
+- Austria and Hungary are promoted to the 2009 World Championship as the Division I winners.

 - If two teams are tied on equality of points in the standings after completion of the round-robin, the following tie breaking criteria applies: